grafana/agent/docs/sources/configuration/flags.md

 Statistics help us better understand how Grafana Agent is used.
 This helps us prioritize features and documentation.

+Besides the enabled feature flags we are also collecting the following information:
+* A randomly generated and an anonymous unique ID (UUID).
+* Timestamp of when the UID was first generated.
+* Timestamp of when the report was created (by default every 4h).
+* Version of running Grafana Agent.
+* Operating system Grafana Agent is running on.
+* System architecture Grafana Agent is running on.

 If you would like to disable the reporting, Grafana Agent provides the flag `-disable-reporting` to stop the reporting.